To make an appointment, you can -

 Before you see your doctor

 Before you see your doctor it's a good idea to think about what you want to say or ask.
 Write it down on a piece of paper and take it along.
-Do remember that the appointment time is limited - perhaps only to 5-10 minutes.
+Do remember that the appointment time is limited to 10 minutes.
 You might want to think about the following points before your visit:

 - What is the most important reason for the visit?